cookjj/bigmix/README.md

 configuration
 ===
-Edit bigmix.sh and specify the folder AUD\_BASE under which all music is located.
+Edit bigmix.sh and specify the folder $AUD\_BASE under which all music is located.
 This folder will also be the default if no valid location is specifed when called from command line.

+You should specify $DBFILE as well, which isa text file to hold the generated playlist.

 You can also modify some args to `mplayer` at the end of the script.
 `-vo null` is set, for instance to disable video from appearing when a